-- The master degree ensures that each student will be able to do an internship within a company in a position related to their sector.
+- The bachelor's degree ensures that each student will be able to do an internship within a company in positions related to their sector.

-- Each student will have an advisor who will ensure they comply with the internship's objectives and take full advantage of the experience.
+- Each student will have a bachelor degree advisor who will ensure they comply with the internship's objectives and make the most of the experience.

 Where can you do your internship?

-The final master's project is the final submission at the end of the year of a project that students have developed throughout the academic year based on the course content and classes.
+The final master degree thesis is the final submission at the end of the year of a project that students have developed throughout the academic year based on the course content and classes.

 It consists of a complete portfolio of a fiction project (fiction feature film, fiction television series or short film), in the case of the professional track, developed individually, or of a dissertation in the case of the research track.

-With regard to the student's professional development, the final master's project must be an extension of some aspect of the syllabus (as a project or as a way to contextualize various concepts) or it may be linked to an internship (as an analysis and proposal for improvement).
+With regard to the student's professional track, the final master degree project must be an extension of some aspect of the syllabus (as a project or as a way to contextualize various concepts) or it may be linked to an internship (as an analysis and proposal for improvement).

-The final master's project involves a professional approach, such as designing and developing a professional proposal, an informed contextualization of the exercises carried out in the master degree, or an activity related to the internship.
+The final master degree thesis involves a professional approach, such as designing and developing a professional proposal, an informed contextualization of the exercises carried out in the master degree, or an activity related to the internship.
 It requires students to formulate an innovative project related to the professional work in the field studied in the course.